KCL-BMEIS/OOP/week1.md

 --

-Our command is in the current folder, also known as simply as `.` &ndash; we can therefore type:
+Our command is in the current folder, which we can refer to using the `.` symbol. <br>
+We can therefore type:
 ```
 $ ./a.exe
 Hello, world!